HALL0WNEST/HALL0WNEST/README.md

 <p align="center"> i'm an alterhuman, otherkin, and fictionkin. many of my alters are as well. i don't really use we/us. the legend of zelda is my special interest.</p>

-<p align="center">i dont care for dni lists. i block proshippers, gen.ai users, & spawnists. i won't interact with endogenic systems. thats about it 👍</p>
+<p align="center">i dont care for dni lists. i block proshippers, gen.ai users, & spawnists. i won't really interact with endogenic systems. thats about it 👍</p>